tomoiwasaki/trailer-nailer/status-report1.md

 - Build a choice system that interacts with the database (fetching answers for specific video, knowing which is the correct one), and is able to load new video from the database, without resetting the timer and allowing user to click multiple answers for one video.
 - Build an index page that allows users to access the main menu to go to the game or to access their profile.
 - Build a connection between the login page and index page.
+- Build the page so that the game stops when the time is up.